NASA will send live 4K signals from the International Space Station

 The first episode of The ISS Experience has been released in 360° mobile format on 5G-capable tablets and smartphones through major telecommunications companies.
 It will also debut in full 360-degree dome format at several planetariums around the world.

-For the recording of 3D 360º UHD video indoors, a Z Cam V1 Pro customized.
+For the recording of video 3D 360º UHD indoors, a Z Cam V1 Pro customized.
 Low-resolution proxy files were downloaded for review before the hard drives with the RAW video were returned to Earth.
 The next step will be to capture a 360º 3D view of the spacewalks in early 2021.

 And, as Carlos Fontanot has stressed, “Ultra high resolution is very important when exploring space, and carrying out experiments, both for history and for scientific and technological purposes.”
 Precisely, as far as history is concerned, NASA has begun to remaster some of its funds saved on film.